Break the different aspects of the gate challenge down and you have:

 - Manoeuvrability around the gate

 - Calmness in the narrow gap of the open gate

-Parking – practice standing calmly *right* next to things – if your horse won’t line up nicely for you to even open the gate, things aren’t going to go well.
+Parking – practice standing calmly *right* next to things, close enough to touch them.
+If your horse won’t line up nicely for you to even open the gate, things aren’t going to go well.
 It doesn’t have to be a gate, you can use anything safe – fence, tree, xc jump, jump wing, boulder.
-This is also a useful skill to teach to help you get on while you’re out on the POR.
+This is also a useful skill to teach to help you get back on from any useful raised obstacle while you’re out on the POR.